MrCogito/mlops_dtu_2025_project7/reports/README.md

 > *We have used ChatGPT to help debug our code.
 Additionally, we used GitHub Copilot to help write some of our code.*
 > Answer:

 Student s204145 worked on Weights & Biases (Wandb), Continious Integration, backend, frontend and the report.
+Student s232883 worked on Hydra configurations, Development of the FastAPI application, Unit testing for the API, Continuous Integration and the report.